Lora Dimitrova: Teaching and leadership positions

 In addition to performing, Dimitrova has taught, delivered master classes and lectures and adjudicated for music competitions.
-Towards the end of the 1990's, with her playing career being hampered by injury, Dimitrova spent increasingly more of her time on these activities.
+Towards the end of the 1990s, with her playing career being hampered by injury, Dimitrova spent increasingly more of her time on these activities.
 She has taught and given masterclasses at Guildhall School of Music and Drama, Chetham's School of Music, the Yehudi Menuhin School, Purcell School, Wells Cathedral School, Blackheath Conservatoire and KIPC (Kent International Piano Courses).
 She has also lectured at Queen's University Belfast and Andover College (Hampshire) and given master classes in France, Germany, Spain and Switzerland.

 Dimitrova created the curriculum for a Performance and Interpretation course for BMus and MMus students in Canterbury Christ Church University and delivered the course from 1998 to 2008.

 She also set up her own small private piano school called the Sospiro Piano Centre in Biggin Hill, Kent, UK, with 6 staff and 100 students which ran from 2000 to 2013.

 In 2009, Dimitrova was appointed head of keyboard for Bromley Youth Music Trust (BYMT), an independent music service providing musical education to young people in the London Borough of Bromley and surrounding areas.
 At that time, the keyboard department at BYMT was tiny and almost inactive but she developed the role to be full time and built the department into a large, thriving one.

 She recruited, managed, motivated and inspired skilled staff (building up to 60 teachers and 30 accompanists), reached out to more than 100 schools and engaged more than 1,700 piano students.
 Dimitrova continued as Head of Keyboard at BYMT until 2023.
 During her time there she created many regular termly courses, classes and concerts, including ones for students and adults as well as children.
 She created BYMT's first piano library and piano alumni database.
 She also created the annual Summer International Piano School for all ages and organised numerous events, such as recordings and trips to museums, concerts and masterclasses.

 During Dimitrova's expansion and invigoration of the Keyboard Department at BYMT, she was asked to create, promote and head up a Jazz department.
 She recruited a team of specialist jazz musicians and set up BYMT's first jazz school, led by Buster Birch.
 As well as organising jazz events at the music centre at BYMT, she reached out to Pizza Express Head Office and organised jazz events in their Bromley and Beckenham branches, featuring BYMT students and professional musicians.

 Dimitrova also helped organise jazz performance opportunities at local events and worked closely with Buster Birch and Trinity College of Music's Jazz Department to raise awareness of Jazz education and help develop the BYMT Jazz School.
 Dimitrova was presented with the Will Michael Foundation Jazz Education Award in both 2015 and 2017 – this was awarded to Bromley in recognition of an outstanding commitment to jazz education.
 She continued as head of Jazz until 2022.